orbeon/orbeon-forms-doc/form-builder/cut-copy-paste.md

     - If the clipboard contains a grid or section (see below), it is inserted in the next available position.
     - If the clipboard is empty, nothing happens.

-_NOTE: These operations are restricted to the currently running instance of Form Builder.
-They do not apply between different Form Builder windows or tabs, or between edition sessions._

 The following control information is copied and pasted:

 - type and appearance